-EditFlow is a web application supporting the peer-review workflow of research journals.
-It automates the routine aspects of publishing, offers a streamlined and powerful interface, and saves you time and energy.
+EditFlow is a software service for managing the submission and peer-review workflows of research journals — a powerful and intuitive web application, backed by our prompt customer service.
+It automates the routine aspects of publishing, offers a streamlined and direct interface, and saves you time and energy.

 EditFlow is ideal for journals with collaborative decision-making — it presents a bird’s-eye view of the journal’s whole pipeline, then quickly gets out of your way so you can dig in and do your work efficiently.